gnome-pomodoro/gnome-pomodoro/README.md

 ### From extensions.gnome.org

 You can install older version via [extensions.gnome.org](https://extensions.gnome.org/extension/53/pomodoro/).
-We will maintain it until more packages are available.

 ## Advanced settings

-If you still want to tinker with settings, you can use *dconf-editor* or *gsettings* from commandline.
-Settings for Pomodoro are in */org/gnome/pomodoro* tree.
+If you want to tinker with more settings, you can use *dconf-editor* or *gsettings*.
+Lookup */org/gnome/pomodoro* tree.

 **Change keyboard shortcut**